flj512/exp/README.md

 # Exp
-C++ simple code used to experiment with the following features
+Simple C++ code used to experiment with the following features
 1. High Performance Computation.
 2. Template Metaprogram.